-The Volkswagen California is very much a textbook evolutionary approach to the camper van, with the its boxy van-like exterior hiding a refined and modern interior that will provide all-weather accommodation for up to four adults.
+The Volkswagen California is very much a textbook evolutionary approach to the camper van, with the its boxy van-like exterior hiding a comfortable and modern interior that provides upmarket, all-weather accommodation for up to four adults.

-Spend some time in this California and you’ll soon realise that this is a much-improved camper van.
-It’s more refined, more efficient, better to drive and benefits from some of the most cutting edge media and safety technology that Volkswagen offers in its passenger cars – including automatic low-speed collision prevention braking.
+Spend some time in this California and you’ll quickly realise that this is a much-improved camper van.
+It’s quieter on the motorway, more efficient, better to drive and benefits from some of the most cutting edge media and safety technology that Volkswagen offers in its passenger cars – including automatic low-speed collision prevention braking.
 The infotainment system also gets full Apple CarPlay and Android Auto compatibility.

 Two versions are available, called Beach and Ocean, with the former seating five and sleeping four while the latter has one less chair but includes a fully-fitted kitchen.
 It too sleeps four in the same way.
 That makes the Ocean model the camper van proper, while the Beach feels more like an MPV with added sleeping facilities.